-This is the brutally honest take of an L.A. golfer: I haven’t withheld any compliments here, but I haven’t pulled any punches, either.
+This is the brutally honest take from an L.A. golfer.
+I don't withhold any compliments, but I pull any punches, either.

-I'd venture to guess that L.A. has more golfers per public golf hole than any city in the country.
+I'd venture to guess that Los Angeles has more golfers per public golf hole than any city in the country.

-That fact-combined with local real estate values having militated against new course construction anywhere near the city-makes L.A. probably the single toughest place for a visiting businessman to get out and play a round, say, on getaway day. or for that matter, for a local resident to sneak in a round on an average weekday afternoon.
+Sky-high local real estate values have made any new course economically unfeasible.
+So unless you're a guest of Beverly Hills club member, L.A. is probably the single toughest place for a visiting businessman to get out and play a round, say, on a getaway day, or for that matter, for a local resident to sneak in a round on an average weekday afternoon.

-Description: The best public course in the area-and the most crowded-is within striking distance of Santa Monica, Century City, and Beverly Hills, the three areas in which most of our non-downtown visitors lodge.
+- Rancho Park -- located on the southern border of Century City: The best public course in the area and the most crowded is within striking distance of Santa Monica, Century City, and Beverly Hills, the three areas in which most of our non-downtown visitors lodge.
 The more or less annual host of the L.A.
 Open for about ten years between '65 and '75, Rancho is also the most difficult track in the city apart from L.A.C.C.
-North, Bel-Air and Riviera, and is far too much of a challenge for most double-digit handicappers.
+North, Bel-Air, and Riviera, and is far too much of a challenge for most double-digit handicappers.
 Of course, that doesn't stop them from playing it.
 Because of their masochistic dedication to the place, I have never played Rancho (even in the early morning) in less than five hours.

-Description: Local lore has it that the PGA Tour once asked Johnny Miller to give the course a look-over as a potential LA Open venue, and that Miller, having played it, pronounced it too difficult.
+- Eisenhower course -- Industry Hills Description: Local lore has it that the PGA Tour once asked Johnny Miller to give the course a look-over as a potential LA Open venue and that Miller, having played it, pronounced it too difficult.
 It's softened up some since then, much of the jungle-like brush surrounding landing areas having been cleaned up and groomed by the resort corporation that bought the property about three years ago.
 But it can still be a torture chamber for high handicappers.